Our kids argue about everything we ask them to do.

 With a surge in community running events, what should parents know about running to ensure their kids set off on the right foot?

 “At a young age, running should be fun.
-If parents want to set goals, make sure they are easily attainable,” said Jameel T. Clark, M.D., pediatrician with Norton Children’s Medical Associates – Dixie.
+If parents want to set goals, make sure they are easily attainable,” said Jameel T. Clark, M.D., pediatrician with Norton Children’s Medical Group – Dixie.

 Dr. Clark adds that allowing children to dictate speed and location of runs also will give them the best chance of enjoying it and avoiding injury.